Quantum state tomography of qutrits by single-photon counting with imperfect measurements: Discussion and summary

 \section{Discussion and summary}

 In the article, we studied the problem of quantum state reconstruction of photonic qutrits for different measurement scenarios.
 We demonstrated how the Poisson noise and dark counts influence the accuracy of state estimation.
 Two measurement schemes were compared with respect to their efficiency.
-One was based on the SIC-POVM whereas the other was defined by the vectors from the MUBs.
-In particular, we discovered that in the absence of dark counts the measurements with the MUBs outperform the other scheme if a single-photon scenario is considered.
-This conclusion is in agreement with earlier findings devoted to qubit tomography \cite{Czerwinski2021}.
+One was based on the SIC-POVM, whereas the other was defined by the vectors from the MUBs.
+In particular, we discovered that in the absence of dark counts the measurements with the MUBs slightly outperform the other scheme if the single-photon scenario is considered.
+Although this observation is in agreement with earlier findings devoted to qubit tomography \cite{Czerwinski2021}, the difference does not appear to be statistically significant.

+Additionally, the results provide deeper insight and understanding of the statistical dispersion involved with state estimation.
+In particular, we discovered that the single-photon scenario features a great amount of variance, which implies that the results for particular states may vary significantly.
+However, for the many-photon scenario, the results are concentrated close to the mean value, which allows one to precisely predict the accuracy of the framework.

 In the future, QST of multilevel quantum systems with noisy measurements will be considered, while special attention will be paid to entangled qutrits.
 Theoretical research based on numerical simulations can provide valuable insight into the performance of tomographic techniques with imperfect measurements.
 This knowledge can facilitate future experiments and implementations of quantum protocols since well-characterized quantum resources are required for reliable encoding of information.